toasterco/apiai_assistant/documentation/corpus.rst

 *class* ``corpus``. **Corpus** (*filepath*)

+  Used to managed and access a JSON filed that holds the outputs of an API.ai agent.

   *filepath* is a path to a JSON file as a ``string``.

   The `Corpus`_ class supports the following methods and attributes: